googlefonts/googlefonts.github.io/harfbuzz_overflow_resolution.md

 a, b, d, f, c, e, g
 ```

-Here the ability for 32 bit offsets to point long distances is utilized to jump over the subgraph of
+The ability for 32 bit offsets to point long distances is utilized to jump over the subgraph of
 b which gives the remaining 16 bit offsets a better chance of not overflowing.

 The above is an ideal situation where the subgraphs are disconnected from each other, in practice
 this is often not this case.
-This idea can be generalized as follows:
+So this idea can be generalized as follows:

 If there is a subgraph that is only reachable from one or more 32 bit offsets, then:
 *  That subgraph can be treated as an indepedent unit and all nodes of the subgraph packed in isolation
    from the rest of the graph.
-*  In a table that is less than 4gb of space (in practice all fonts), that packed independent subgraph
+*  In a table that occupies less than 4gb of space (in practice all fonts), that packed independent
-   can be placed anywhere in the topological sort without overflowing the 32 bit offsets.
+   subgraph can be placed anywhere after the parent nodes without overflowing the 32 bit offsets from
+   the parent nodes.

 The sorting algorithm incorporates this via a "space" modifier that can be applied to nodes in the
-subgraph.
+graph.
 By default all nodes are treated as being in space zero.
-If a node has a non-zero space, n,
+If a node is given a non-zero space, n,
-assigned to it, that will modify the computed distance to the node by adding `n * 2^32`.
-This
+then the computed distance to the node will be modified by adding `n * 2^32`.
+This will cause that
-will cause that node and it's descendants to be packed between all nodes in space n-1 and space n+1.
-Resulting in a topological sort:
+node and it's descendants to be packed between all nodes in space n-1 and space n+1.
+Resulting in a
+topological sort like:

 ```
 | space 0 subtables | space 1 subtables | .... | space n subtables |
 ```

-The assign_spaces() step in the high level algorithm is responsible identifying independent subgraphs
+The assign_spaces() step in the high level algorithm is responsible for identifying independent
-and assigning unique spaces to each one.
-More information on the space assignment can be found in the
+subgraphs and assigning unique spaces to each one.
+More information on the space assignment can be
-later section on it.
+found in the next section.

 # Offset Resolution Strategies

+## Space Assignment

+The goal of space assignment is to find connected subgraphs that are only reachable via 32 bit offsets
+and then assign each such subgraph to a unique non-zero space.
+The algorithm is roughly:

+1. Collect the set, `S`, of nodes that are children of 32 bit offsets.

+2. Do a directed traversal from each node in `S` and collect all encountered nodes into set `T`.
+    Mark all nodes in the graph that are not in `T` as being in space 0.

+3. Set `next_space = 1`.

+4. While set `S` is not empty:

+    a.
+Pick a node `n` in set `S` then perform an undirected graph traversal and find the set `Q` of
+        nodes that are reachable from `n`.

+    b.
+During traversal if a node, `m`, has a edge to a node in space 0 then `m` must be duplicated
+        to disconnect it from space 0.

+    d.
+Remove all nodes in `Q` from `S` and assign all nodes in `Q` to `next_space`.

+    c.
+Increment `next_space` by one.

+## Manual Iterative Resolutions

 For each overflow in each iteration the algorithm will attempt to apply offset overflow resolution
 strategies to eliminate the overflow.
 The type of strategy applied is dependant on the characteristics
 of the overflowing link:

+*  If the overflowing offset is inside a space other than space 0 and the subgraph space has more
+   than one 32 bit offset pointing into the subgraph then subdivide the space by moving subgraph
+   from one of the 32 bit offsets into a new space via the duplication of shared nodes.

 *  If the overflowing offset is pointing to a subtable with more than one incoming edge: duplicate
    the node so that the overflowing offset is pointing at it's own copy of that node.